 In January, I attended a week-long workshop with Jesse Zaritt.
 The workshop was part of the FRESH Festival, an annual meeting for dance and creative exchange produced by ALTERNATIVA (dance artist Kathleen Hermesdorf and musician Albert Matthias).
 Over the course of the week, Jesse led us in a variety of artistic excursions exploring his research on dancing, drawing, and improvisational practices that integrate the two.
-That Friday I saw him perform a duet created with Sara Shelton Mann, and on Saturday, Jesse and I sat down to chat more about the week, his research, and his approach to practice and improvisation.
+That Friday, I saw Jesse perform a duet created with Sara Shelton Mann.
+On Saturday, Jesse and I sat down to chat about the week, his research, and his approach to practice and improvisation.

 In the months since FRESH, a lot has happened, both for me personally and the world at large—my beloved grandma unexpectedly passed, I finally set dates and booked venues for two big new projects, and then very quickly had to let go of expectations for the future as an unprecedented global pandemic flew around the world.
 Throughout the dynamism, change, and uncertainty of the past four months, one constant has coalesced in the meeting ground between my dance practice and daily life: improvisation is what we do every day.
 How we choose to engage with this infinite unknown is up to us.
 The piece below is an amalgamation of my conversation with Jesse, my experiences during his workshop, and reflections on how my thoughts, experiences, and explorations have settled and grown in the months since then.

 Get a piece of paper and something to draw with—the back of the envelope on your kitchen table works great.
 Set a timer for 1 to 2 minutes.
 Now imagine your whole body is filled with energy.
 It’s moving in glowing channels of light between your fingers and shoulders, your head, ribs, hips and toes.